marat569/skRemasterDB/README.md

-My personal list of games and what remasters work with SpeicalK.
+My personal list of games and what remasters work with SpeicalK ( https://special-k.info/ ) .

-This list assumes the games are on **STEAM** , I don't have any other platform
+This list assumes the games are on **STEAM** , I don't use any other platform

 **Tales of Arise**
   - 8 + 10 bit remasters work